License GuideSOC 29-1141

 Read more

-Practicing as a clinical nurse specialist without an active license violates state law across all 50 states.
-Individuals who do so face civil fines and must surrender any income earned through unlicensed practice.
-States may also impose criminal penalties for repeat violations, though these vary by jurisdiction.
-The specific consequences depend on state regulations and the circumstances of the offense.
+Practicing as a clinical nurse specialist without an active license violates state law across the country.
+Those caught face civil fines and must return any income earned while unlicensed.
+Repeat offenses can result in criminal charges in some states, though these typically involve short sentences.
+The specific penalties vary by state and the circumstances of the violation.

 Career Outlook